Floor diagrams and enumerative invariants of line bundles over an elliptic curve: Enumerative problems and tropical invariants

-\begin{theo} \begin{itemize}[label=$\circ$] \item The count $N^\mathrm{trop}_{g,(d_1,d_2)}(\P)$ does not depend on the choice of $\P$ as long as it is generic, and it is equal to $N^\mathrm{cpx}_{g,(d_1,d_2)}$ (resp. with $\bullet$). \item The count $N^\mathrm{trop}_{g,(d_1,d_2)}(\mu_0,\mu_\infty,\nu_0,\nu_\infty)(\P)$ does not depend on the choice of $\P$ as long as it is generic, and it is equal to $N^\mathrm{cpx}_{g,(d_1,d_2)}(\mu_0,\mu_\infty,\nu_0,\nu_\infty)$ (resp. with $\bullet$). \end{itemize} \end{theo}
+\begin{theo} \begin{itemize}[label=$\circ$] \item The count $N^{\delta,\mathrm{trop}}_{g,(d_1,d_2)}(\P)$ does not depend on the choice of $\P$ as long as it is generic, and it is equal to $N^{\delta,\mathrm{cpx}}_{g,(d_1,d_2)}$ (resp. with $\bullet$). \item The count $N^{\delta,\mathrm{trop}}_{g,(d_1,d_2)}(\mu_0,\mu_\infty,\nu_0,\nu_\infty)(\P)$ does not depend on the choice of $\P$ as long as it is generic, and it is equal to $N^{\delta,\mathrm{cpx}}_{g,(d_1,d_2)}(\mu_0,\mu_\infty,\nu_0,\nu_\infty)$ (resp. with $\bullet$). \end{itemize} \end{theo}

 \begin{proof} For the curves which are not superabundant, the proof of this correspondence theorem follows exactly the same steps as other versions of the correspondence theorem that take place inside toric surfaces.
-This follows from the fact that it is possible to degenerate the surfaces $\CC F_\delta$ into a union of toric surfaces glued over their toric divisors.
+This follows from the fact that it is possible to degenerate the surfaces $\CC F$ into a union of toric surfaces glued over their toric divisors, and endow it with a smooth log structure.
 We explain the main steps and refer the reader to \cite{nishinou2006toric} for more details.
-The case of the superabundant loop is treated separately.